cpiber/NebulaEnhance/README.md

 - Theatre Mode: Make the player fit the page better

 **Player**
-- Default playback speed and volume
+- Default playback speed and volume, subtitles
 - Quick dial to set speed: New button in player allows to increase/decrease speed by scrolling
 - Autoplay: Start videos automatically
 - Target qualities: Set the preferred video quality or qualities